Factoria-F5-Git/continuous-delivery-playground/docs/06-adding-a-smoke-test.md

-# Lab 6 - Continuous delivery: Adding a smoke test
+# Lab 6 - Continuous delivery: Step 4: Adding a smoke test

 The goal of this lab is to show you how you could add a simple smoke test to your pipeline to make sure the application is still working after a deployment.